biril/jasq/README.md

 Jasq defines `describe` and `it` as overloaded versions of Jasmine's 'native' functions which differ in the parameters they accept.
-Using Jasq will _not_ shadow Jasmine's natives - they may be invoked (bypassing Jasq functionality) by use of appropriate parameters:
+Using Jasq will _not_ shadow Jasmine's natives - they may be invoked (bypassing Jasq functionality) by use of appropriate arguments:

 ```javascript
 // Invoke Jasmine 'descibe'